Großes Schauspielhaus: History

 The theatre incurred severe damage from bombing and combat in the Second World War, but was reopened as a variety theatre by Marion Spadoni as Palast – Das Varieté der 3000 in August 1945.
 Spadoni, the forty-year old daughter of a Berlin impresario who had spent her career thus far as a variety performer, distanced the Varieté's fare from the previous plays and revues put on by Reinhardt and Charell in the theatre, and aimed to recreate the type of entertainment defined by venues such as the Wintergarten, Scala, and Plaza theatres prior to the war.
 Spadoni was also forced to host large communist gatherings, including a vote on the merger of the SPD and KPD and the first functionary's conference of the Socialist Unity Party, by the Soviet Kommandatura.
 However, Spadoni's time at the theatre, inherently precarious due to her status as a private businesswoman in the Soviet Zone, ended not long after it began: she was accused of collaboration by Soviet authorities and the Varieté was expropriated in 1947.

 The theatre was renamed "Friedrichstadt-Palast" upon its expropriation, and continued putting on variety shows in the Spadoni tradition well into the German Democratic Republic.
 It also frequently hosted events of the official party organs of East Germany, such as the Free German Youth.
 In 1980, construction at the new Charité hospital nearby caused severe groundwater subsidence, damaging the now over century-old piling and causing structural issues.
 The theatre was immediately evacuated.
-The reason for the building's abrupt closing was concealed by East German authorities, as buildings in West Berlin were also effected by the subsidence.
+The reason for the building's abrupt closing was concealed by East German authorities, as buildings in West Berlin were also affected by the subsidence.
 The new Friedrichstadt-Palast, only a few blocks away from the original site, was completed in 1984, and the historic building was promptly demolished in 1985.
 It was photographed in the process of demolition, its light-columns still intact, by Ryuji Miyamoto.
 Nothing was built in its place, and the site was divided between a Spree-side Plaza, the Bertolt-Brecht Platz (in commemoration of Brecht's work at the adjacent Berliner Ensemble) and an empty lot.
 In 2014, the empty lot was replaced with a mixed-use building housing a hotel, apartments, and offices.